 Los Angeles Lakers luxury suites are ideal for entertaining clients

-A basketball franchise that has enjoyed immense success in the form of 16 NBA championships over the years, the Lakers started out in Minnesota back in 1947.
+A basketball franchise that has enjoyed immense success in the form of 17 NBA championships over the years, the Lakers started out in Minnesota back in 1947.
 They were assembled from the folded Detroit Gems and called Minneapolis home, naming themselves after the state’s nickname “Land of 10,000 Lakes”.

-Powered by George Mikan, the first bona fide star of the NBA, the Lakers captured several titles in the early history, despite financial problems which ultimately caused the team to uproot and move to Los Angeles for a fresh start.
+Powered by George Mikan, the first bona fide star of the NBA, the Lakers captured several titles in their early history, despite financial problems which ultimately caused the team to uproot and move to Los Angeles for a fresh start.
 Despite the business turmoil, the team continued to win.

 Racking up championship after championship in the 1950s, the Lakers saw a championship drought in the 1960s.
 Despite repeated trips to the NBA Finals with star players like Elgin Baylor and Jerry West, they were bested by the Boston Celtics over and over, leading to one of the biggest rivalries in all of Basketball.
 Even the addition of Wilt Chamberlain could not bring the title back to the City of Angels.
-1972 saw the Lakers recapture the title, but a repeat was not in the cards as the championship would not belong to LA again until 1980.
+1972 saw the Lakers finally recapture the title, but a repeat was not in the cards as the championship would not belong to LA again until 1980.